16-27 November 2026

 Dr Simon Taylor, Sydney

-Assoc Prof Andrea Vincent, Auckland
+A/Prof Andrea Vincent, Auckland

-Dr Graham Wilson, Bay of Plenty
+Dr Graham Wilson, Christchurch

 Dr Alex Hamilton, Sydney